-With the Timebase option, you can play any RealTracks at normal, half time, double time or triple time.
-Half time is used for fast tempo songs when a much slower tempo RealTrack has been chosen.
-Double time is used for slow tempo songs (e.g., ballads) when a much faster tempo RealTrack is chosen.
-This allows you, for example, in a ballad at a tempo of 70, to add a RealTracks Sax solo with a tempo of 140, and play it as a double time, which will match the ballad tempo of 70.

-The [Medley] button allows you to create a medley of RealTracks on the same track.

-If Bluesy is checked, the selected RealTracks will play in a bluesy style, where major triads are treated like 7th chords.

-If Simpler is checked, the selected RealTracks will play a simpler arrangement (less busy, less embellished).
-See the "Simple Available" column for availability of simpler RealTracks.

-If Direct Input is checked, the selected RealTracks will use a "clean signal" guitar so that you can add your own effects.
-See the "Direct Input Available" column for availability of clean recordings.

-Sometimes you want the very simplest comping part possible, which is just "held chords" for the whole piece.
+The Options for selected RealTracks section offers additional settings for the currently selected RealTracks in the list.

+- The Timebase option lets you adjust the tempo of the selected RealTracks to normal, half-time, double-time, or triple-time.
+Half-time is useful for fast-tempo songs when a slower RealTrack is selected, while double-time is used for slow-tempo songs (e.g., ballads) with faster RealTracks.
+For example, in a ballad with a tempo of 70, you can use a sax solo RealTrack with a tempo of 140 and play it in double-time to match the tempo of 70. - The [Medley] button allows you to create a medley of RealTracks on the same track. - If Bluesy is checked, the selected RealTracks will play in a bluesy style, where major triads are treated like 7th chords. - If Simpler is checked, the selected RealTracks will play a simpler arrangement (less busy, less embellished).
+See the "Simple Available" column for availability of simpler RealTracks. - If Direct Input is checked, the selected RealTracks will use a "clean signal" guitar so that you can add your own effects.
+See the "Direct Input Available" column for availability of clean recordings. - Sometimes you want the very simplest comping part possible, which is just "held chords" for the whole piece.
 This would mean that the piano player, for example, just plays a single chord and holds it for the duration until the next chord.
-If you check Held option, the selected RealTracks will play held chords.
+If you check the Held option, the selected RealTracks will play held chords.

-The [Defaults] button sets the dialog to default values.

-The [Settings] button opens the RealTracks Settings dialog.

-The [Save Style] button saves the current style, but with RealTracks assigned to the style equal to the current song's RealTracks.
-The volumes used in the style will match the volumes set on the main screen in Band-in-a-Box (compared to a default of 90).
-For example, if you set the bass volume to 40, the Style will be saved with a negative decibel (dB) setting, so that it will playback at a quieter volume (when all volumes are set to 90).

-The [None] button sets the current track to no RealTracks assigned for the song.

-The [Clear All] button sets all RealTracks for the song to "none."
-It will also optionally disable RealTracks present in the style for this song.

-Select Disable RealTracks for this track (Force this track to MIDI) if you want to have no RealTracks instrument for this track, even if the style specifies a RealTrack.

-Show RealTracks that are N/A: Since RealTracks are add-on purchases for Band-in-a-Box, your version may not contain all RealTracks.
-Selecting this checkbox will show you all available RealTracks.
+Since RealTracks are add-on purchases for Band-in-a-Box, your version may not contain all RealTracks.
+Selecting the Show RealTracks that are N/A checkbox will show you all available RealTracks.